Ohio State Route 83

 State Route 83 is a north–south state highway in the U.S. state of Ohio.
 Its southern terminus is near the town of Beverly at State Route 60, and its northern terminus is overlooking Lake Erie at U.S. Route 6 in Avon Lake.
 A portion of SR 83 is part of the Morgan County Scenic Byway.

 History

-In 1972, the highway was certified as State Route 83 when this designation replaced that of State Route 76 (which was removed to prevent confusion with Interstate 76 after its completion).
-At this time, the designation was also routed along a new divided highway south and west of Coshocton.
+At the 1923 Ohio state highway renumbering, the State Route 83 designation was applied to a route from the original alignment of State Route 46 in Ashtabula east to the Pennsylvania state line through Plymouth, Sheffield, and Monroe townships.
+It was rerouted in 1928 through Kingsville along the current State Route 84 alignment and Monroe Center Road through Kelloggsville to State Route 7.
+SR 83 was rerouted again in 1938, with the portion from Ashtabula to Kelloggsville following a previously unnumbered road, while the portion from Kelloggsville to SR 7 remained the same.
+The previous section of SR 83 between Ashtabula and Kelloggsville passing through Kingsville was recertified as SR 84.
+This alignment lasted until 1958 when the original SR 83 was decertified.